How can you tell the difference between prodromal labor and actual labor? Is prodromal labor a cause for concern?

 - Massage: Have your partner give you a massage or rub your belly.
 The massage will provide relief for your tense muscles and hopefully lessen the intensity you are feeling.

-- Yoga: Exercise, including doing yoga poses, is probably far from your mind, but the gentle stretching that yoga provides can actually leave you with a sense of relief.
+- Yoga: Exercise, including doing yoga poses, is probably far from your mind, but the gentle stretching that yoga provides can leave you with a sense of relief.

 - Reposition yourself: Prodromal labor is usually not relieved when you reposition yourself, but the intensity can decrease in different positions.